psistats/windows-client/README.md

 ####Service Setings
 * **Main Timer:** The main timer broadcasts the cpu and memory usage, hostname, and cpu temperature.
 Defaults to 1 second.
 * **Secondary Timer:** The secondary timer broadcastst the hostname, ip addresses, and uptime.
 Defaults to 5 seconds.
+* **Debug:** If checked, lots of information will be sent to the Event Log.
+Could potentially reveal passwords.

 ####Queue Settings
 * **Name:** The queue prefix to use.
 The full queue name will be [prefix].[hostname].
 Defaults to "psistats"